MicrosoftDocs/sql-docs/docs/relational-databases/memory-management-architecture-guide.md

 The virtual address space that is reserved for these allocations is determined by the _**memory\_to\_reserve**_ configuration option.
 The default value that [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] uses is 256 MB.
 To override the default value, use the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] *-g* startup parameter.
 Refer to the documentation page on [Database Engine Service Startup Options](../database-engine/configure-windows/database-engine-service-startup-options.md) for information on the *-g* startup parameter.

-Because starting with [!INCLUDE[ssSQL11](../includes/sssql11-md.md)], the new "any size" page allocator also handles allocations greater than 8 KB, the *memory_to_reserve* value does not include the multi-page allocations.
+Because starting with [!INCLUDE[ssSQL11](../includes/sssql11-md.md)], the new "any size" page allocator also handles allocations greater than 8 KB, the *memory_to_reserve* value doesn't include the multi-page allocations.
 Except for this change, everything else remains the same with this configuration option.

 The following table indicates whether a specific type of memory allocation falls into the *memory_to_reserve* region of the virtual address space for the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process: